Naamloos/MangoTango/README.md

 8. Give internet access to the API. `docker network connect bridge mangotango-mangotango-api`
 9. Done!
 You should be up and running.
 You can for example use NGINX to reverse proxy to `mangotango-api` for the api and `mangotango-web` for the web panel.

+MangoTango does _not_ provide any prebuilt images, due to react injecting environment variables in the build step.
+Providing prebuilt images would remove the customizability of the front end.

 ### ❓ Example NGINX configuration
 Do take note that it is generally not a good idea to host your services behind port 80!
 Make sure to either serve your site over HTTPS or have cloudflare as a proxy.
 ```nginx